Learning to Play Multi-Follower Bayesian Stackelberg Games: Introduction

 \paragraph{Related Works:} Our work contributes to the growing literature on the computational and learning aspects of Stackelberg games \citep{conitzer_computing_2006, conitzer_commitment_2011, castiglioni-online-bp, zhu2023samplecomplexityonlinecontract}.
-In particular, \citet{letchford-optimal-strategy, peng_learning_2019, bacchiocchi2024samplecomplexity} study learning in single-follower non-Bayesian Stackelberg games.
-Like our work, they assume that the follower myopically best responds in each round.
-However, they assume the follower's utility function to be fixed but unknown, whereas we consider a Bayesian setting in which followers have unknown stochastic types that parameterize a known utility function.
+In particular, \citet{letchford-optimal-strategy, peng_learning_2019, bacchiocchi2024samplecomplexity} study online learning in non-Bayesian Stackelberg games, while \citet{bollini2026learning} consider Bayesian Stackelberg games, both with a single follower.
+They assume that the follower myopically best responds in each round, which we also assume.
+However, their goal is to learn the follower's unknown utility function, whereas we aim to learn the unknown type distribution of the followers with known utility functions.

-Closer to our work, \citet{balcan_commitment_2015, balcan2025nearlyoptimalbanditlearningstackelberg} design online learning algorithms with $\textrm{poly}(K)\sqrt{T}$ regrets for Bayesian Stackelberg games with a single follower with unknown type distribution, while \citet{bernasconi_optimal_2023} obtain $\Otilde(K^{3n/2} \sqrt{T})$ regret for multi-receiver Bayesian persuasion problem (which is similar to multi-follower Bayesian Stackelberg game) by a reduction to adversarial linear bandit problem.
-Adopting previous techniques would lead to a $\textrm{poly}(K^n)\sqrt{T}$ regret bound in our multi-follower setting, which is exponential in the number of followers $n$ (see details in Section \ref{section:action_feedback}) and undesirable when followers are many.
-Using a different approach, we design an algorithm with $\Otilde(\sqrt{n^L K^L A^{2L}LT})$ regret, a better result when the number of leader's actions $L$ is small compared to $n$.
+\citet{balcan_commitment_2015, balcan2025nearlyoptimalbanditlearningstackelberg} design online learning algorithms with $\textrm{poly}(K)\sqrt{T}$ regrets for Bayesian Stackelberg games with a single follower with unknown type distribution, while we consider multiple followers. \citet{bernasconi_optimal_2023} obtain $\Otilde(K^{3n/2} \sqrt{T})$ regret for multi-receiver Bayesian persuasion problem (which is similar to multi-follower Bayesian Stackelberg game) by a reduction to adversarial linear bandit problem.
+Adopting \citet{bernasconi_optimal_2023}'s technique to our setting would lead to $\textrm{poly}(K^n)\sqrt{T}$ regret, which is exponential in the number of followers $n$ (see details in Section \ref{section:action_feedback}) and undesirable when followers are many.
+Using a different approach, we design an algorithm with $\Otilde(\sqrt{n^L K^L A^{2L}LT})$ regret, a better result when the number of leader's actions $L$ is small compared to the number of followers $n$.
 The exponential dependency on $L$ is unavoidable from a computational perspective, as \citet{conitzer_computing_2006} show that BSGs are NP-Hard to solve with respect to $L$.
 Our algorithm combines the Upper Confidence Bound (UCB) principle and a partition of the leader's strategy space into best-response regions, which is a novel approach to our knowledge.

 Online Bayesian Stackelberg game can be seen as a piecewise linear stochastic bandit problem.
 While linear stochastic bandit problems have been well studied \citep{auer_finite-time_2002, dani_stochastic_2008, yadkori-yasin-optimal-stochastic-linear-bandit}, piecewise linearity brings additional challenges. \citet{bacchiocchi2025regret} study a single-dimensional piecewise linear stochastic bandit problem with unknown pieces; in contrast, we have known pieces but a multi-dimensional space, so the techniques and results of that work and ours are not directly comparable.